Ali Akbar Aboutorabi Fard: After Iranian Revolution

-The Imposed War
+The Iran–Iraq War

-Soon after the Islamic Revolution, the Imposed War began.
+Soon after the Iranian Revolution, the Iran–Iraq War began.
 With start of the War, he accompanied Mostafa Chamran in Irregular Warfare Headquarters to organize the militia.
 He was going on difficult exploration mission himself.
 Liberation of “Dobb-e Hardan”, the adventurous and dangerous area, is one of his actions as a commander of a group of 100 fighters.

 Captivity

-Eventually, on December 17, 1980, while returning from a reconnaissance mission, he was identified and captured by enemy forces, while his distance from friendly forces was 7 km.
+Eventually, on 17 December 1980, while returning from a reconnaissance mission, he was identified and captured by enemy forces, while his distance from friendly forces was 7 km.

 Aboutorabi says about the early days of his captivity:"several times in jail they took me to the gallows and counted 1 and 2 for extracting confessions but each time they took me back.
 During the day, they took and brought me several time.
 Eventually at night they took me to Al-Amare school.
 An Iraqi general told those who were there: he has not right to sleep; we come back at midnight for extracting confessions, if he did not have enough information, we would nail his head.
 They came back at midnight and nailed my head, but it was not such a hit to die."